sonifydata/twotone/README.md

 2. **Play Audio** - Click the Play button to hear the sound generated from your data.

-3. **Speak Title** - Enter a Title to automatically generate text-to-speech, toggle to turn speech on or off.
-Customize settings for language, gender and voice options.

-4. **Add Audio Track** - Generate another audio track automatically from your data set or upload an audio track of your own.
+3. **Add Audio Track** - Generate another audio track automatically from your data set or upload an audio track of your own.

 5. **Adjust Duration** - Adjust your total duration, row duration, and tempo (BPM) to speed up or slow down your composition.